A-Patil-2001/MySQL-Power-BI--Provide-Insights-to-Management-in-Consumer-Goods-Domain/README.md

 > 10. Top 3 products in each division by sold quantity in 2021.

 - All queries used to answer these questions are available in the SQL folder.

+## Key Insights

+- Some important findings from the analysis include:

+> 1. Significant growth in unique products between 2020 and 2021

+> 2. Certain product segments expanded more aggressively

+> 3. A small number of customers receive higher discounts, impacting margins

+> 4. Specific sales channels contribute the majority of revenue

+> 5. Some products show high manufacturing cost but lower sales performance

+- These insights can help management improve:

+> 1. Pricing strategy

+> 2.Product portfolio planning

+> 3.Customer discount policies

+>4.
+Channel performance optimization